IClassFactory::CreateInstance

 For OLE

-embeddings, the initialization interface is IPersistStorage
+embeddings, the initialization interface is IPersistStorage, but in other situations,

 In general,